This article was updated on September 5, 2018.

 A Tailored Employee Experience Matters

 We're living in exciting times — data has revolutionized the way HR leaders think about employee engagement.
-The Conference Board Review suggests treating employees like consumers by creating demographic models in order to understand employee needs by segment.
+Consider treating employees like consumers by understanding employee needs by segment.
 This can improve the assignment of jobs and locations, the development of performance metrics, the analysis of engagement and flight risks and the understanding of attitudinal trends.
-Insight into age group can also be used to shape non-monetary compensation plans and benefits strategies for engagement and retention.
+Insight into age group can also be used to shape nonmonetary compensation plans and benefits strategies for engagement and retention.

 In addition to tailoring workplace structure and benefits, HR teams can also maximize the ROI of their offerings.
 For example, financial literacy classes for recent graduates can inspire early, smart planning for retirement.
 And understanding the age groups most at risk for wage garnishment — individuals aged 35-44 — can ensure internal HCM systems are prepared for compliance.

 With four generations in the workplace, balancing the unique needs of different age groups can be a challenge for HR leaders and business managers.
 Walden University found that age groups can have a statistically significant impact on employee retention, perhaps even more so than other demographic factors.
 For instance, the study says employers should double down on millennial retention as baby boomers head toward retirement.

 However, age is not the only factor to take into account.
 Midsized furniture maker Herman Miller (HM) notes that, while millennials, Gen Xers, baby boomers and traditionalists may model general patterns, there will always be outliers who have nothing in common with national statistics.
 Because of this, HM says understanding the complexity of individuals serves everyone in business and society well.